whatwg/html/FAQ.md

 Note that this is _not_ intended for dealing with any compatibility issues with legacy browsers.
 It is meant for legacy authoring tools only.

-Excluding the string `"about:legacy-compat"`, the DOCTYPE is case insensitive in HTML.
-In XHTML, it is case sensitive and must be either of the two variants given above.
+Excluding the string `"about:legacy-compat"`, the DOCTYPE is case insensitive in text/html.
+In documents delivered with an XML media type, it is case sensitive and must be either of the two variants given above.
 For this reason, the DOCTYPEs given above are recommended to be used over other case variants, such as `<!DOCTYPE HTML>` or `<!doctype html>`.

 These alternatives were chosen because they meet the following criteria:

 * They trigger standards mode in all current and all relevant legacy browsers.
-* They are well-formed in XML and can appear in XHTML documents.
+* They are well-formed in XML.
 * It is possible to output at least one of the alternatives, if not both, with extant markup generators.
 * They intentionally contain no language version identifier so the DOCTYPE will remain usable for all future revisions of HTML.
 * The first is short and memorable to encourage its use.
 * The legacy-compat DOCTYPE is intentionally unattractive and self descriptive of purpose to discourage unnecessary use.

-### Under what conditions should a DOCTYPE be used in XHTML?
+### Under what conditions should a DOCTYPE be used in a document delivered with an XML media type?

-Generally, the use of a DOCTYPE in XHTML is unnecessary.
+Generally, the use of a DOCTYPE in an document delivered with an XML media type is unnecessary.
 However, there are cases where inclusion of a DOCTYPE is a reasonable thing to do:

 1. The document is intended to be a polyglot document that may be served as both HTML or XHTML.
 2. You wish to declare entity references for use within the document.
 Note that most browsers only read the internal subset and do not retrieve external entities.
 (This is not compatible with HTML, and thus not suitable for polyglot documents.)
 3. You wish to use a custom DTD for DTD-based validation.
 But take note of [what's wrong with DTDs](https://about.validator.nu/#faq).

-Fundamentally, this is an XML issue, and is not specific to XHTML.
+Fundamentally, this is an XML issue, and is not specific to HTML documents delivered with an XML media type.

 ### How are documents from HTML4 and earlier versions parsed?